- Note 1

 Zhu, Yong Qin v.
 M.C.I.,

-supra, footnote 65, the claimant claimed to be a refugee
+supra, note 67, the claimant claimed to be a refugee

 sur place, because he gave information to the RCMP about Korean and Chinese individuals charged with human smuggling and feared repercussions by the snakeheads in China, notwithstanding the crackdown by the Chinese government against smugglers.
 The Court held that persons informing on criminal activity do not form a particular social group.
 However, the CRDD erred in its attempt to distinguish